orb-lang/helm/doc/md/helm/repr.md

          if token.event then
             local event = token.event
             if event == "repr_line" then
-               -- send directly without adding to the phrase return token.line
+               -- Clear the buffer, if any
+               local prev = oneLine(phrase, long, true) or ""
+               return prev .. token.line
             end
             if event == "array" or event == "map" then insert(stage, event)